-5.1 Equilibrium Choice
+6.1 Equilibrium Choice

-Thus far we have studied attention-biased utility as it relates to solitary decisions, ones in which the decision maker is not allowed to change her mind after making her choice.
-Yet it is quite possible that moving from one bundle to another, and thus changing the endowment, alters the reference point, subsequently changing the most desirable option in the choice set, and leading to revised choice (see e.g. Barkan and Busemeyer, 2003).
+Reference points may evolve as a person makes choices.
+As a person adapts to a new reference point, he may then change his mind about the choices he just made.
+It is quite possible that moving from one object to another, and thus changing the endowment, alters the reference point, subsequently changing the most desirable option in the choice set, and leading to revised choice (see e.g. Barkan and Busemeyer, 2003).
 Choice-acclimatization, and subsequently, choice-revision is especially likely for an unsophisticated decision maker who does not anticipate that the reference point will change or that such a change would affect her preference.